Particular/ServicePulse/docs/platform-topology.md

 Audit remote rows are not assumed to be directly reachable even if they have an API URL.

+## Backend Remote Relay

+Primary ServiceControl does fan out to remotes when building `GET /api/configuration/remotes`.

+It calls each remote's `/api/configuration`, gathers the responses in parallel, and returns a transformed `RemoteConfiguration[]` payload with:

+- `api_uri`
+- `version`
+- `status`
+- `configuration`

+This is an enriched relay, not a raw pass-through.

 ## Shared Uses

 - `docs/frontend/platform-health-page.md`